networknext/next/docs/planning_your_production_relay_fleet.md

 IMPORTANT: When you host in cloud, each availability zone is locally considered its own datacenter in Network Next.

-Make sure that you add all datacenters where you plan to accelerate traffic into the list of datacenter in terraform for your buyer:
+Make sure that you add all datacenters where you plan to accelerate traffic into the list of enabled datacenters in terraform for your buyer:

 ```
 locals {